-- 4. The outcome of the send process is recorded for audit purposes.
-If successful, any updates configured are made to the ActiveControl data objects, alternatively, if errors have occurred, the send program will try to re-send (if configured to do so) a certain number of times before marking the transaction in error and sending a notification to the relevant person(s) within the organisation. - 5.
-At any time, the Integration Reporting Console can be used to see the status of all integrations, the status and history of each transaction and can also be used to update the underlying transactional data, if required, to fix errors.
+4. The outcome of the send process is recorded for audit purposes.
+If successful, any updates configured are made to the ActiveControl data objects, alternatively, if errors have occurred, the send program will try to re-send (if configured to do so) a certain number of times before marking the transaction in error and sending a notification to the relevant person(s) within the organisation.

+5. At any time, the Integration Reporting Console can be used to see the status of all integrations, the

-Program Name: /BTI/TE_RINTEG_AUDIT
+Program Name: /BTI/TE RINTEG